 All proposers should visit the vending location in which they are interested to ensure it is appropriate for their intended operations.
-Proposers may submit proposals for either or both of the approved vending locations.
-Proposers should submit separate proposals for the two vending locations if they wish to propose on both.
-Both vending locations listed in this RFP are hereinafter referred to as "vending location."
+Proposers may submit proposals for one or multiple approved vending locations.
+Proposers that would like to propose for multiple locations should submit separate proposals for each location that they'd like to propose on.
+All vending locations listed in this RFP are hereinafter referred to as "vending location."